The Final iPhone 8 Design Appears To Have Been Leaked

 — Timothy_INT (@Timothy_INT) April 17, 2017

 The latest leaked schematics of the iPhone 8 features some interesting design changes from the now-ubiquitous iPhone 6 template that Apple has been utilizing for the past three smartphone generations.
 The iPhone 8, according to the leaks, would feature a massive display that dominates the entire front of the device.
-True to rumors, the schematics reveal that the front-facing camera, earpiece and other sensors are built directly into the screen, seemingly confirming speculations of a “display with holes” for the upcoming flagship.
+True to rumors, the schematics reveal that the front-facing camera, earpiece, and other sensors are built directly into the screen, seemingly confirming speculations of a “display with holes” for the upcoming flagship.

 Also absent in the leaked designs is a physical fingerprint sensor, which is long-rumored to be embedded directly into the iPhone 8’s display.
 A similar innovation was reportedly attempted by Samsung for the Galaxy S8 and Galaxy S8+, before production issues took their toll and forced the South Korean tech giant to employ the awkward fingerprint sensor that is currently found in the tech firm’s newest S-series flagships.
 If the leaked schematics prove accurate, it appears that Apple would be beating Samsung to the punch, at least when it comes to embedded fingerprint readers.